-- You are entitled to appeal the UDI’s decision.
-Your lawyer can help you appeal.
+- You are entitled to appeal UDI’s decision.
+Your lawyer can help you to appeal.

 What are your obligations?

 - You must leave Norway when you reach the age of 18.
-If you do not go home voluntarily when you reach the age of 18, you can be forcibly returned by the police.
-(This does not apply if you have been allowed to remain in Norway while UDI and UNE are considering your appeal.)
+If you do not go home voluntarily when you reach the age of 18, you may be forcibly returned by the police.
+(This does not apply if you have been allowed to remain in Norway while UDI and UNE consider your appeal.)

 - You must notify the Norwegian Tax Administration if you move.

-You can get money and assistance to return home with IOM when you turn 18
+You can receive money and assistance to return home with IOM when you turn 18

 You will get:

 - money to cover your most important needs during the first period of time after your return

 - information and guidance before you leave Norway